Zhouyi-Zura/AMeta-FD/README.md

-# The code will be available upon publication.
+# The code will be available upon collation.